abramsohn/frame-designer/README.md

 - Interactive user interface
 - True proportions visualization that took a bunch of math to figure out
-- flash messages to provide feedback to the user
+- Flash messages to provide feedback to the user
 - Minimalist Design

 on the back-end: